Benedictdelatt/Python-Challenges/README.md

 # Python-Challenges
-“A collection of Python challenges and solutions from my learning journey at age 18.”
+“A collection of Python challenges and solutions from my learning journey at(18yrs).”